tapans/Front-End-JavaScript-Frameworks-and-Guess-Game/README.md

 ##Architecture and Implementation Notes:
 <ol>
-<li><a href='AngularJS'>AngularJS</a>: Factory singleton 'logFactory' is used to maintain history of guesses across the default and restartGame views, Controller 'LogController' handles the main game logic and also redirects user to gameOver view when users guess the secret number correctly.</li>
+<li><a href='Angular'>Angular</a>: Factory singleton 'logFactory' is used to maintain history of guesses across the default and restartGame views, Controller 'LogController' handles the main game logic and also redirects user to gameOver view when users guess the secret number correctly.</li>
-<li><a href='Plain Html5+JavaScript'>Plain HTML5+JS</a>: game logic in raw javascript</li>
+<li><a href='Vanilla'>Vanilla</a>: game logic in raw javascript</li>
 <li><a href='React'>React</a>: Essentially all the logic is in the GuessGameApp component which has the sub-components: GuessHistory, GuessHistoryEntry, and RestartButton.
 See <a href='React/app.js'>React/app.js</a></li>
 </ol>